exercism/v3/languages/python/exercises/concept/black-jack/.docs/introduction.md

 ## Less than or equal to

-Operator `<=` tests if first operand's value is equal to or less than second one's.
+Operator `<=` tests if the first operand's value is equal to or less than the second one's.

 ```python
 >>> 3 <= 1